This photo is not faked. It shows a real shepherd…

 I overheard a statement by a young person recently:

 “Who cares who I have sex with?
 Who am I hurting?”

 I thought to myself, “Yeah, that’s a common view today.
-And it can be hard to explain why it matters.
-How can we help each other understand the harm of illicit sex in any of its forms?”
+And it can be hard to explain why casual sex matters.
+But it does.”

-It’s hard to explain . . . but it’s even harder when there are headlines like, “Half of U.S. Christians say casual sex between consenting adults is sometimes or always acceptable.”
+It’s hard to explain . . . but it’s even harder for people to believe when there are headlines like, “Half of U.S. Christians say casual sex between consenting adults is sometimes or always acceptable.”
 (See the 2020 research and detailed data here.)